 Another recent research has shown food processed by fermentation can generate something called ethyl carbonate, which is also known as urethane.
 The WHO (World Health Organisation) and the International Agency for Research on Cancer all believe ethyl carbonate can cause cancer so it’s suggest green tea is healthier than black.

 But no matter what, I always highly recommend no matter what you eat or drink, you always consume everything in moderation.
-There is no perfect food in the world and there are still many medical researches waiting for breakthroughs.
+There is no perfect food in the world and there are still many medical types of research waiting for breakthroughs.
 Even green tea contains caffeine which can cause some health risks and issues.

 Black Tea Research